Are there self-taught MMA fighters in UFC?

 • If we have the courage to suffer, to fail (again and again)

-The initial question: are there MMA Pro fighters who have studied alone?
+The initial question: are there pro fighters who have started studying alone?

-Yes, some at the beginning, some totally, some in part and they are the best ones:
+Yes, some at the beginning, some totally, some in part (and many of them are the best ones):

 • Jon Jones